ebzzry/ebzzry.github.io/src/quotes.md

   ―Arthur C. Clarke, The Lost Worlds of 2001, 1972

-* “The secret to creativity is knowing how to cite your sources.”<br>
+* “The secret to creativity is knowing how to hide your sources.”<br>
   ―Albert Einstein